gmcduffie81-netizen/github_portfolio/README.md

 Passwords, live connections, real customer/employee data, production hosts, the full source tree.
 Also not a product you're supposed to install at work next week.

+## Comments in code.
+PEP Standards not in here

+This wasn't because I forgot them.
+Its because these coding examples are meant to show others who know what my abilities are.
+If you are a fellow coder and some of my code is what you need, reach out to me, I'll gladly give you more insight and function use.
 ---

 Thanks for taking a look.
 If something's unclear, email me — I'll explain it straight.